Esplanade Shopping Center: Description

-Esplanade Mall
+Former mall

 Construction began on September 16, 1968, on a $3-million 276595 sqft Sears with two above-ground levels and a basement.
 The store welcomed its first shoppers in February, 1970.

 The single-level wing of specialty stores opened, with thirty-four initial stores, on March 5, 1970.
 The architect for both was Burke, Kober, Nicolais & Archuleta.
 S. H. Kress & Co. five-and-dime, Harris & Frank and Silverwoods were among the junior department stores at the mall's launch.
 In total the mall sat on 45 acres.
 Alongside the mall existed Disco Fair, which later rebranded as Two Guys and FedMart in the 1970's and Target in 1983.

 A 2-level, 150000 sqft May Company California was the final original anchor to open on November 2, 1970 and was rebranded Robinsons-May in 1993.
 The 2-story emporium was designed by Pasadena architects Ladd and Kelsey.

 In 1999, the anchors Robinsons-May and Sears moved from Esplanade to the Buenaventura Mall in Ventura.